-Ahead of the upcoming climate summit in New York in September FEPS together with its partners is setting up a steering committee in order to be able to reflect on and test ideas of guiding proposals to be presented on this topic.
+Ahead of the 2019 climate summit in New York in September FEPS together with its partners set up a steering committee in order to be able to reflect on and test ideas of guiding proposals to be presented on this topic.

-The group will be chaired by Teresa Ribera, Minister for the ecological transition in Spain and will bring together expert policy advisers, political representatives, civil society activists, academics and other key stakeholders in the climate justice debate.
+The group was chaired by Teresa Ribera, Minister for the ecological transition in Spain and brought together expert policy advisers, political representatives, civil society activists, academics and other key stakeholders in the climate justice debate.

 10th -11th April - First meeting of the steering committee in Madrid

 24th – 25th June - Second meeting in Brussels

 FEPS counted with the support of the Fondation Jean-Jaurès, the Friedrich Ebert Stiftung New York office, Foundation Max van der Stoel, Fundación Pablo Iglesias and the Environment and Development Resource Centre (EDRC).

 Climate change is gaining more understanding and thus more prominence in worldwide debates.
 The Paris agreement brought international agreement to a clear objective.
 Since then the IPCC report published last autumn warned that there is a crucial twelve-year window of opportunity for action against global warming to be effective.
 Nevertheless influential actors still threaten to derail these agreements and negate the science of climate change.